 - Pain in the ears with loud noise exposure.

 The bad news about NIHL is that it isn’t possible to restore hearing after damage to the hair cells of the inner ear.
-However, programmable smart earbuds such as IQbuds2 MAX, tailored to the user’s hearing loss, may well help make conversations clearer for people with mild to moderate hearing challenges or who are at the early stages of their hearing health journey. .
+However, programmable smart earbuds which are tailored to the user’s hearing loss, may well help make conversations clearer for people with mild to moderate hearing challenges or who are at the early stages of their hearing health journey.